Hagerco/dynamics-365-customer-engagement/ce/customer-service/omnichannel-provision-license.md

 Looking for an upgrade?
 See [Upgrade Omnichannel for Customer Service](upgrade-omnichannel.md) for more information.

-You can provision the following channels in Omnichannel for Customer Service:
+You can provision the following channels in Omnichannel (CIO) for Customer Service:

 - [Chat](set-up-chat-widget.md)
 - [Voice](voice-channel.md)